Water quality and the reef

 Improving water quality is the best way we can support the health of the Great Barrier Reef locally.

-While climate change remains the biggest threat, improving the quality of water flowing from the land is critical to reducing pressure, ensuring a resilient Reef and supporting its recovery.
+While climate change remains the biggest threat, improving the quality of water flowing from the land is critical to reducing pressure to support the Reef’s resilience and recovery.

-One of the most manageable impacts on the Reef is human-induced run-off of pollutants.
+One of the most manageable impacts on these important inshore habitats is human-induced run-off of pollutants.
 For this reason, the Australian and Queensland governments are investing significant funds to reduce the run-off of sediment, nutrients and pesticides from catchments.

 While the main source of water pollution is agriculture, the Reef 2050 WQIP includes a diverse set of actions and recognises urban and industrial areas can create concentrated pollution that has important local impacts.
 It includes targets for improving water quality leaving the catchments to help prioritise actions.